 Yes, you should consider hiring an experienced probate attorney to review all paperwork so that you can be sure that your brother is handling the estate properly.
 You should explain your concerns with your attorney.
 It is possible that your brother should not be appointed as Personal...Read more »

 It's possible that you have some rights in regards to your father's estate but I don't have enough facts to know for sure.
 If he died without a Will then you are one of his intestate heirs.
-However, this is only helpful if he owned assets that needed to go through probate (assets in his name...Read more »
+However, this is only helpful if he owned assets that needed to go through probate (assets...Read more »

 My wives father passed recently.
 Her father owned a mobile home and was the only person on the title after he died with no will.
 He did not own the land it was on and had a rental contract with the land owner.
 My wife and her brothers are under the impression that because the title is only in...
 Read more »

 You are basically correct.
 Your father-in-law's estate is liable for the space rent.
 Whoever inherits the estate (his intestate heirs) will have to pay this debt before they will be able to inherit.
-Since the rent accrues every month your wife should hire a probate attorney to discuss whether or...Read more »
+Since the rent accrues every month your wife should hire a probate attorney to discuss...Read more »

 No one could give you the legal advice you seek without the additional information that is obtained in an estate planning appointment with an experienced attorney.
 However, from the information you have provided I would guess that you and your partner will be fine with Wills.
 An estate planning...Read more »